-- 3.6 Where employees are appointed to a grade, it is the Council's policy to appoint all employees on the bottom spinal point of the grade unless there are exceptional circumstances as authorised by the relevant Director and approved by the Director of Human Resources or in the case of senior staff, the Appointments Committee - 3.7 In exceptional circumstances and subject to approval of the Director of Human Resources, where it is necessary for a newly appointed employee to relocate and move home to take up appointment a contribution towards certain relocation expenses may be made.
-A copy of the scheme, is attached as Appendix D. - 3.8 Appointments to Chief Officer posts will be made within the grade and salaries stated for the respective post as set out in Appendix A. With the introduction of the proposed Croydon Chief Officer Grades, once these are implemented, appointments will be made within the grade and salaries stated for the respective post as set out in Appendix B
+- 3.6 Where employees are appointed to a grade, it is the Council's policy to appoint all employees on the bottom spinal point of the grade, unless there are exceptional circumstances as authorised by the relevant Director and approved by the Chief People Offcier, or in the case of senior staff, the Appointments Committee. - 3.7 In exceptional circumstances, and subject to approval of the Chief People Officer, where it is necessary for a newly appointed employee to relocate and move home to take up appointment a contribution towards certain relocation expenses may be made.
+A copy of the scheme, is attached as Appendix D. - 3.8 Appointments to Chief Officer posts will be made within the grade and salaries stated for the respective post as set out in Appendix B.